lucasnoman/microservices-node/readme.md

 # Microservices Project

-This project is a simple demonstration of a microservices architecture using Node.js, RabbitMQ, and Docker.
+This project is a simple demonstration of a microservices architecture using Node.js, RabbitMQ, Docker, and Kong.
 It consists of two microservices: `app-orders` and `app-invoices`.

 ## Microservices